 The first bit of good news is that this is one natural disaster that can be averted.
-We don't know how to predict or prevent earthquakes, and we can't divert hurricanes, but we can detect and divert NEOs.
-Astronomers have already found over 80% of the large NEOs, those bigger than 1 km, and many, many smaller bodies that could cause regional disasters.
-Congress has asked NASA to develop a plan to find 90% of the NEOs that could cause regional devastation, those 120 meters in diameter or greater.
+We do not know how to predict or prevent earthquakes, and we can't divert hurricanes, but we can detect and divert NEOs.
+Astronomers have already found over 90% of the large NEOs, those bigger than 1 km, and many, many smaller bodies that could cause regional disasters.
+Congress has asked NASA to find 90% of the NEOs that could cause regional devastation, those 120 meters in diameter or greater.
 NASA found that this could be done in a decade or two with quite modest funding, far less than currently spent on space science, human space flight or even aeronautics.
 Furthermore, scientists and engineers have proposed a number of techniques to divert dangerous NEOs just enough to miss Earth.
-Given sufficient warning time, this is easier than it seems, one need only delay or speed up the asteroid a tiny bit.
-One promising technique is to fly a heavy satellite in formation with the NEO and use gravitational forces to slowly divert the NEO to a safe course.
+Given sufficient warning time one need only delay or speed up the asteroid a small amount.